fabiolnh/ddd/README.md

      * The repository deals with the **whole Aggregate**.
 While the DAO has a granularity defined (DAO does not have compromised with the Domain Object (different from Repository).
      * Questions:
        * Only a part of an Aggregate changed, can I persist only this part?
 The persistence is always of the whole Aggregate, however, the repository can decide what registries in the database have to be updated.
 OBS: The role of the Repository is to always receive and return the whole domain object.
        * Can I get only a part of an Aggregate?
-If you are in this situation, this means that the Aggregate is too big and it could be separated in small parts.
+If you are in this situation, this means that the Aggregate is too big and it could be separated into small parts.
        * Can I use Lazy/Loading in the Aggregate?
 If you use it, you will get only a part of the aggregate.
 With it, you can show an invalid result.
 So, do not do it.
 Or you restore the whole object or you do not restore!
        * Is it possible to use different filters to get an Aggregate?
 You can use the filter (resulting in one or more aggregates).
-       * Can we use repository to generate a Report or a Statistic?
-The problem is that repository has to respect the Aggregate.
+       * Can we use a repository to generate a Report or a Statistic?
+The problem is that the repository has to respect the Aggregate.
 Renderize it with a repository can be too complex.
 Prefer to use CQRS with separate queries.
      * Do the persistence of aggregates.
 It should return the Entity, too.
 6) **Factories**: Allow the creation of some domain objects following some criteria.